samanta-scratch/Time-Series-Prediction-Using-RNN/README.md

 ## Algorithms
 Simple Recurrent Neural Network

+## Conclusions
+- Very first time series prediction is done with a Simple Rnn.
+- Time-series prediction can be applied to many tasks - weather forecasting or predicting the ebb and flow of stock market prices.
+- Predictions can also be generated much further in the future than just one-time step!

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first